Blechnum: Description

 Plants in the genus Blechnum (as circumscribed in the PPG I classification) are mainly terrestrial or grow on rocks; few are epiphytes.
 Their rhizomes may be upright or creeping and have scales with entire margins or at most a few very small teeth.
 They generally form stolons, which is a characteristic of the genus.
 The sterile and fertile fronds are usually of the same form or at most slightly different.
 The blades of the fronds are of one colour and are usually pinnatisect or unipinnate, rarely entire.
 The leaf veins are usually free, dividing one to three times, each ending near the frond margin in an enlarged tip.
 The sori have indusia (scale-like coverings).

 Species

-Using the PPG I circumscription, as of July 2025, the Checklist of Ferns and Lycophytes of the World accepted the following species and hybrids.
+Using the PPG I circumscription, as of July 2025, the Checklist of Ferns and Lycophytes of the World accepted the following twenty-three species and five hybrids.